ArmaanMahakul/portfolio_optimizer/README.md

 - Compare user-defined portfolio with optimized portfolio
 - Display detailed stock information and financial metrics
 - Visualize portfolio weights and cumulative returns

+## Running the Application

+To run the application, ensure that you have followed the installation steps.
+Then, navigate to the project directory and run:

+    streamlit run app.py

+## Project Structure

+    portfolio-optimizer/
+    ├── app.py
+    ├── portfolio_optimizer.py
+    ├── requirements.txt
+    └── README.md

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.